-The reasons are obvious.
 “Most jails and prisons were constructed to maximize public safety, not minimize the transmission of disease,” says Joseph Bick in his paper Infection Control in Jails and Prisons.
-As a result overcrowding is common and hand washing opportunities are limited.
-This leads to an increased risk of acquiring blood borne pathogens, MRSA, tuberculosis, influenza and more.
-Proper corrections cleaning will keep inmates, staff and visitors healthy.
+For example, prison design often leads to overcrowding while limiting hand washing opportunities for inmates.
+This leads to an increased risk of acquiring blood borne pathogens, MRSA, tuberculosis, influenza, and more.
+Proper corrections cleaning helps keep inmates, staff, and visitors healthy.

-Flooring materials commonly specified for public spaces like schools, malls and office buildings are robust by design.
-But common choices like vinyl composite tiles, sheet goods, and carpet withstand heavy-duty use.
+Common flooring materials like vinyl composite tiles, sheet goods, and carpet withstand heavy-duty use.
 Unfortunately, correctional facilities can’t use the most popular flooring choices.
-These flooring types use water-based adhesives, meaning the materials can be picked at, lifted off and shaped into a weapon.
+These flooring types use water-based adhesives which means the materials can be picked at, lifted off, and shaped into a weapon.

 Instead jail and prison designers choose flooring systems that bond permanently to the concrete substrate.
-These materials are also seamless, resistant to harsh cleaners and don’t absorb urine or other fluids.
-Floor-to-wall cove bases reduce corners where moisture and microbes accumulate and antimicrobial protection can be baked into the material.
+These seamless materials resist harsh cleaners and don’t absorb urine or other fluids.
+Floor-to-wall cove bases reduce corners where moisture and microbes accumulate.
+Additionally, antimicrobial protection can be baked into the material.

 The same thinking goes into choosing fixtures like toilets and sinks.
-Heavy gage stainless steel is stronger and more durable than porcelain and seamless welding means there are no accessible voids or cervices that conceal contraband.
+Heavy gage stainless steel withstands more abuse than porcelain.
+Seamless welding eliminates the possibility of voids or cervices that conceal contraband.
 Additionally, the design of these materials makes them easy to maintain.

 Cleaning the Right Way

 Unfortunately, in many institutions, corrections cleaning means mopping the floor with a single or double bucket and wiping fixtures with cloths.
-Reports from the Cleaning Industry Research Institute reports show that mops and cloths spread soils and germs as they go, leaving floors and surfaces dirty after cleaning.
+Cleaning Industry Research Institute reports show that mops and cloths spread soils and germs as they go, leaving floors and surfaces dirty after cleaning.

-For the last 50 years, the Cleaning Management Institute has offered custodial certification programs to inmates.
-The curriculum covers best practices and encourages inmates to clean the prison at the highest level.
-This creates a safer, healthier interior and inmates leave the facility with enhanced career opportunities.
+For the last 50 years, the Cleaning Management Institute offered custodial certification programs to inmates.
+Their curriculum covers cleaning best practices.
+They encourage inmates to clean their facilities at the highest level.
+This not only creates a safer, healthier interior.
+Beyond that, inmates leave the facility with enhanced career opportunities to reenter society.